 Finnish/Swedish Relations: Sweden proposes a joint defense of the Aland Islands with Finland.
-The dominant powers in the Baltic, the Germans and Soviets, immediately raise objections.
+The dominant powers in the Baltic, namely the Germans and Soviets, immediately raise objections.

 US Navy: The aircraft carrier USS Wasp (CV 7, Captain John W. Reeves, Jr.) is commissioned.

 US Government: President Roosevelt issues a proclamation recognizing the state of war between Germany and Norway.
 He also issues proclamations barring Norwegian submarines from US territorial waters and extending the Neutrality Act to cover the situation.

 Palestine: David Ben-Gurion visits for the UK, and thence the United States.

 Canada: Canadian troops serving in the BEF hold a ceremony honoring the battle of Vimy Ridge, where they fought the Germans 23 years earlier.